 Churchill #ad - Penguin Books.
 Johnson illuminates the various phases of churchill's career—from his adventures as a young cavalry officer in the service of the empire to his role as an elder statesman prophesying the advent of the Cold War—and shows how Churchill's immense adaptability and innate pugnacity made him a formidable leader for the better part of a century.

-Intellectuals: From Marx and Tolstoy to Sartre and ChomskyHarper Perennial #ad - Intellectuals: From Marx and Tolstoy to Sartre and Chomsky #ad - In an intriguing series of case studies, are revealed as intellectuals both brilliant and contradictory, Marx, Cyril Connolly, Shelley, Sartre, Tolstoy, Kenneth Tynan, among others, Norman Mailer, Brecht, Rousseau, Bertrand Russell, James Baldwin, Lillian Hellman, Victor Gollancz, Edmund Wilson, Hemingway, Ibsen, and Noam Chomsky, magnetic and dangerous.
+Intellectuals: From Marx and Tolstoy to Sartre and ChomskyHarper Perennial #ad - In an intriguing series of case studies, are revealed as intellectuals both brilliant and contradictory, Marx, Cyril Connolly, Shelley, Sartre, Tolstoy, Kenneth Tynan, among others, Norman Mailer, Brecht, Rousseau, Bertrand Russell, James Baldwin, Lillian Hellman, Victor Gollancz, Edmund Wilson, Hemingway, Ibsen, and Noam Chomsky, magnetic and dangerous.

 Penguin Books.
 A fascinating portrait of the minds that have shaped the modern world.

 History of ChristianitySimon & Schuster #ad - Invaluable understanding of the framework of modern Christianity—and its trials and tribulations throughout history—has never before been contained in such a captivating work.
 First published in 1976, paul johnson’s exceptional study of christianity has been loved and widely hailed for its intensive research, writing, and magnitude—“a tour de force, one of the most ambitious surveys of the history of Christianity ever attempted and perhaps the most radical” New York Review of Books.